wso2/docs-is/en/docs/tutorials/configuring-risk-based-adaptive-authentication.md

 4. Log in by giving username and password credentials.
 You are logged in to the application.

+    !!! note
-    Note that the user is authenticated with basic authentication only.
+        The user is authenticated with basic authentication only.

 5. Log out of the application.